April 3-week:

 VIRTUAL: Mondays + Thursdays, April 28–May 15, 5–7pm PT / 8–10pm ET.
 For students who can’t attend class live, there will be optional sessions Tuesdays May 7 and 21, 10–11:30am PT / 1–2:30pm ET so you can still participate in exercises live.

-If and only if I have to be on set and need to reschedule, makeup classes will be on Sundays noon–2pm PT / 3–5pm ET.
+Please note: If and only if I have to be on set and need to reschedule, makeup classes will be on Sundays noon–2pm PT / 3–5pm ET.
+Class recordings will be available to students who signed up before the program start date.
+The recordings will not be for sale after.

 I can’t summon connection down from the ether and expect it to land in my lap.
 But I can do everything in my power to create a welcoming environment for it when it does decide to show up.